senayberhe/blog/README.md

 If people like your project they’ll want to learn how they can use it.
 To do so include step by step guide to use your project.

 ## Contribute

-Let people know how they can contribute into your project.
-A [contributing guideline](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md) will be a big plus.

-## Credits

-Give proper credits.
-This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contrbuted in this project.

 #### Anything else that seems useful